February 15, 2021 5 min read

 At Vida Optima, our Delta-8-THC products comply with all parameters of the Hemp Farming Act of 2018.
 We can also help answer questions about Delta-8, or you can read our “What is Delta-8-THC?” guide to learn everything you need to know.

 Delta-8-THC is currently federally legal under the context of the Hemp Farming Act of 2018, but each state has the right to determine their own stance on tetrahydrocannabinols derived from hemp.
-Delta-8-THC is illegal in Arkansas according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.
+Delta-8-THC is legal in Arkansas according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.

 Comments will be approved before showing up.